 The Stock Library contains the names of all paper stocks programmed for the printer.
-The upper portion of the list displays the standard stock names.
-The bottom of the list contains any stock entries you created or imported.
 Names are listed in alphabetical order and can be sorted by selecting the desired header.
 The number of Unspecified listings does not exceed the number of available trays.